kaleai/JsonAnnotation/README.md

 # JsonAnnotation
 JsonAnnotation can **speed up** Android development.
-It can generate Gson model class by json string automatically and lets you concentrate on what's really important.
+It generates gson model class by json string automatically and lets you concentrate on what's really important.

 ### Demo
 1.Copy url and json string into JsonAnnotation